Skip to content

 • IUL’s have multiple embedded loan options.

 Although IUL doesn’t qualify for the turnkey line of credit programs, some policies have very competitive locked loan rates in the 5%-6% range.
 These participating loans where your cash value stays invested in certain index crediting strategies.
-This gives policyholders the “potential” for positive arbitrage in years where the cash value grows more than the loan rate
+This gives policyholders the “potential” for positive arbitrage in years when the cash value grows more than the loan rate

 Indexed Universal Life policies have multiple loan options embedded into the policy itself.
 There’s always a fixed loan option as a failsafe for policyholders since it has no positive arbitrage opportunities.
 A fixed loan often credits you exactly what the loan interest is from the 11th policy year onward, and usually a -1% arbitrage situation for the first 10 years.